Whatsapp

 Orchids

 Orchids are abundant in the gardens of Mandor, flowers characterized by their bilateral symmetry and their beautiful and diverse colors.
-In the entire Historic Sanctuary of Machu Picchu there are more than 400 types of species, where the ‘Wiñayhuayna’, the ‘Waqanki’ and others stand out.
+In the entire Historic Sanctuary of Machu Picchu Peru there are more than 400 types of species, where the ‘Wiñayhuayna’, the ‘Waqanki’ and others stand out.

 Cedar